edmarregie/cs50x_project/README.md

 **Step 3:** Your primary mission is to decipher the riddle by deducing three key pieces of information:

-1. **The Thief's Identity**: Deduce the name of the thief who absconded with the CS50 Duck.
+1. **The Thief's Identity**: Deduce the name of the thief who stole the CS50 Duck.

    **Step 3.1:** On the home page, enter the name of the thief in the input field labeled "Who is the thief?".